Chess boxing: Decisions

 If the chess game ends in a draw before the final round, one more round of boxing is held.
 If this round also ends without a clear victory, the fighter who is ahead on boxing points wins the overall bout.
 If the chess draw occurs in the final round, the fighter ahead on points is immediately declared the winner.
 In either case, if the bout ends with both fighters tied on points, the one playing the black chess pieces wins the bout, due to not having the first-move advantage in chess.
-This scenario has not yet occurred in practice as of 2022.
+This scenario has not yet occurred in practice as of February 2025.

 Weight classes

 Like boxing, chessboxers are divided into weight classes.
-Currently, the following apply to professional chessboxing events of Chess Boxing Global (as of October 2014):
+Currently, the following apply to professional chess boxing events of Chess Boxing Global (as of October 2014):